GnesisMrtz/GnesisMrtz/README.md

 <h2>✨Welcome to my github✨</h2>

 <p> I recently got into coding after my good friend Tanya (<b>tanyaleepr</b> here in Github) persuaded me into join her in
   her journey.
-Right know, I am obssessed with Web Development even though I am still learning about it (I am a newbie) Even with all the headache that learning CSS has brought me, I am loving all of this and I am excited to share with all of you my projects </p>
+Right now, I'm obssessed with Web Development even though I am still learning about it (I am a newbie) Even with all the headache that learning CSS has brought me, I am loving all of this and I am excited to share my projects with all of you!</p>

 <hr>